An Updated Assessment of Reinforcement Learning for Macro Placement: Experiments and Results

-{\bf Evaluation of {\em Table 1} metrics for different macro placers.} We generate macro placement solutions using testcases in open NanGate45 (NG45) and commercial GlobalFoundries 12nm (GF12) enablements.
+{\bf Evaluation of {\em Nature} {\em Table 1} metrics for different macro placers.} We generate macro placement solutions for testcases in open NanGate45 (NG45) and ASAP7 and commercial GlobalFoundries 12nm (GF12) enablements.
 Table \ref{tab:mp_result} presents {\em Nature} {\em Table 1} metrics obtained using the evaluation flow of Figure \ref{fig:evalflow} for different macro placers on our testcases.
-The {\em Table 1} metrics in GF12 are normalized to protect foundry IP: (i) standard-cell area is normalized to core area; (ii) total power and rWL are normalized to the {\em CT} result; and (iii) timing metrics (WNS, TNS) are normalized to the target clock period (TCP) which we leave unspecified.\footnote{The WNS and TNS timing metrics reported in Table~\ref{tab:mp_result} suggest that the TCP for BlackParrot-GF12 should be reduced, while the TCP for MemPool-GF12 should be increased.
-Ongoing studies adjust TCPs for these designs and will be reported in \cite{OurProgress}.} In NG45, the respective default TCP values for Ariane, BlackParrot Quad-Core (BlackParrot) and MemPool Group (MemPool) are 1.3ns, 1.3ns and 4.0ns.
+The {\em Table 1} metrics in GF12 are normalized to protect foundry IP: (i) standard-cell area is normalized to core area; (ii) total power and routed wirelength (rWL) are normalized to the {\em CT-AC} result; and (iii) timing metrics (WNS, TNS) are normalized to the target clock period (TCP) which we leave unspecified.\footnote{WNS and TNS timing metrics in Table~\ref{tab:mp_result} suggest that TCP for MemPoolGroup-GF12 could be increased; we report such improvements and updates in \cite{OurProgress}.} In NG45, the default TCP values for Ariane, BlackParrot Quad-Core (BlackParrot), and MemPoolGroup (MemPool) are 1.3ns, 1.3ns, and 4.0ns.
+In ASAP7, they are 0.9ns, 0.85ns, and 1.8ns.
 All testcases reported in Table \ref{tab:mp_result} have 68\% floorplan utilization, matching the Ariane design that is public in {\em CT}.
-Studies of other testcases and enablements are pending (updates will be posted in \cite{OurProgress}).

-Table \ref{tab:mp_result} also reports the {\em CT} proxy cost for all macro placement solutions, as evaluated by the {\em plc\_client} provided in {\em CT}.
-To compute the proxy cost for CMP, RePlAce, AutoDMP and human-expert solutions, we first update hard macro locations and orientations, then run the FD placer to place all standard-cell clusters (soft macros).
+Table \ref{tab:mp_result} also reports {\em CT} proxy cost for all macro placement solutions, as evaluated by {\em CT}'s {\em plc\_client}.
+To compute proxy cost for CMP, RePlAce, {\em SA} and human-expert solutions, we first update hard macro locations and orientations, then run FD placement via the {\em plc\_client} to place all standard-cell clusters (soft macros).
 We then compute the proxy cost.
-Figure \ref{fig:ariane_macroplacement} shows Ariane-NG45 macro placements produced by the macro placers we study.\footnote{All postRouteOpt designs are DRC-clean, with the exception of CT, SA and AutoDMP outcomes for MemPool-NG45; these respectively have 5K, 45K and 31K DRC violations.
-We are unable to successfully run RePlAce for the MemPool testcase.} We make the following observations.
+Figure~\ref{fig:ariane_macroplacement} shows Ariane-ASAP7 macro placements produced by the macro placers we study.\footnote{ \sk{All postRouteOpt designs are DRC-clean, except that in our ASAP7 enablement, we observe spacing violations across all macro placement solutions around macro blockages for MemPool Group design.
+These violations arise from a few macro pins being covered by the blockage layer, resulting in total DRC counts below 200.}} We observe the following. \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item {\bf Comparison of routed wirelength (rWL):} CMP consistently dominates the other macro placers except on Ariane-NG45, where CMP's rWL is 2\% worse than {\em SA}'s.
+For BlackParrot-GF12, CMP has 34\% less rWL than {\em CT-AC}.